 Art Advisory Board+

-The Art Advisory Board is an independent group of opinion leaders, collectors, cultural activists and influencers, proposed by members of the Executive Board.
-The mission of the Art Advisory Board is to promote the activities of the Festival internationally, to elevate the cultural profile of the activities and to broaden the reach of the audience.
-It is composed of: Michel Auder, Johannes Binotto, Lionel Bouvier, Sabine Boss, Bob Colacello, Stuart Comer, Matt Dillon, Marie Donnelly, Elena Filipovic, Ladina Florineth, Todd Haynes, Maja Hoffmann, Samuel Keller, Udo Kier, Andrea Lissoni, Matthias Lerf, Anthony McCarten, Shahryar Nashat, Hans-Ulrich Obrist, Iouri Podladtchikov, Pipilotti Rist, Roya Sachs, Tilda Swinton, Not Vital, John Waters, Oskar Weiss.
+The Art Advisory Board is an independent group of opinion leaders, collectors, cultural activists and influencers proposed by members of the Executive Board.
+The mission of the Art Advisory Board is to promote the activities of the Festival nationally and internationally, to elevate the cultural profile of its activities and to broaden the reach of the audience.
+The Art Advisory Board includes: Michel Auder, Johannes Binotto, Lionel Bouvier, Sabine Boss, Bob Colacello, Stuart Comer, Marie Donnelly, Elena Filipovic, Ladina Florinet, Maja Hoffmann, Samuel Keller, Andrea Lissoni, Matthias Lerf, Anthony McCarten, Shahryar Nashat, Iouri Podladtchikov, Pipilotti Rist, Roya Sachs, Tilda Swinton, Not Vital, John Waters, Oskar Weiss.